jexuswebserver/jexus_docs/manager/tutorials/binding-diagnostics.rst

    address belongs to one of the network adapters of this machine.
 Using an invalid IP address only leads to an invalid binding.

+.. warning:: Certain HTTP API settings such as Reserved URLs can have conflicts with site bindings.
+Check :doc:`/tutorials/https-binding`.

+.. warning:: Excluded port ranges can also have conflicts with site bindings.
+   Check `this KB article <https://support.microsoft.com/en-us/topic/you-cannot-exclude-ports-by-using-the-reservedports-registry-key-in-windows-server-2008-or-in-windows-server-2008-r2-a68373fd-9f64-4bde-9d68-c5eded74ea35>`_ .

 .. note:: More information about site bindings can be found in `this article <https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/sites/site/bindings/binding>`_.